bhatti/PlexServices/README.md

 ##Overview

 PlexService is a simple Java framework for defining secured micro-services, which can be accessed by HTTP, Websockets or JMS interfaces.
 PlexService framework provides provides basic support for converting POJO objects into JSON for service consumption.
-The developers define service configuration via Java annoations, which allow them to define gateway types, encoding scheme, end-points, roles, etc.
+The developers define service configuration via Java annoations, which allow them to define protocols, encoding scheme, end-points, roles, etc.

 PlexService supports role-based security, which are enforced before accessing underlying services.

-PlexService also provides web-to-jms bridge for accessing services over http or websockets that listen to JMS queues/topics.
+PlexService also provides bridge for forwarding web requests to JMS based services for accessing services over http or websockets that listen to JMS queues/topics.

 PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.
 It also supports integration with StatsD, which can be enabled via configuration.

-PlexService supports jetty 9.0+ and Netty 4.0+ for hosting web services and you can use http or websockets transport for your services.
+PlexService supports Netty 4.0+ for hosting web services and you can use http or websockets transport for your services.

 PlexService also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.